-- Give a copy of the signed affidavit to the witness and obtain written acknowledgement of receipt - Advise the witness that the affidavit is being provided so that he/she can further review it and advise the Region of any inaccuracies or omissions - In order to enhance the confidentiality of the affidavit, instruct the witness not to share the affidavit with anyone other than his/her attorney or designated representative (i.e., one who is entitled under the General Counsel's policy to be present during the affidavit interview (Sec.
+- Upon request, give a copy of the signed affidavit to the witness - Advise the witness that the affidavit is being provided so that he/she can further review it and advise the Region of any inaccuracies or omissions - In order to enhance the confidentiality of the affidavit, instruct the witness not to share the affidavit with anyone other than his/her attorney or designated representative (i.e., one who is entitled under the General Counsel's policy to be present during the affidavit interview (Sec.
 10058) whether or not such person was actually present during the interview) - Except as set forth below, prior to the hearing, copies of affidavits should not be given to persons other than the respective affiants.
 For production of affidavits during the hearing, see Sec.
 10394.7.
-Copies of affidavits may be provided to counsel or other representative in the following circumstances: - When a party to the case is represented by counsel or other representative and a witness who is an agent of such party, or the counsel or other representative, makes a written request to provide a copy of the affidavit to their counsel or representative - When a witness who is not a supervisor or an agent of any party provides a written designation of counsel or other representative and the witness or counsel or other representative makes a written request that a copy of the witness' affidavit be provided to that counsel or representative
+Copies of affidavits may be provided to counsel or other representative in the following circumstances: - ➤ When a party to the case is represented by counsel or other representative and a witness is an agent of the party, upon request, a copy of the affidavit should be provided to counsel or other representative. - When a witness who is not a supervisor or an agent of any party provides a written designation of counsel or other representative and the witness or counsel or other representative makes a written request that a copy of the witness' affidavit be provided to that counsel or representative.
 When an unrepresented affiant requests that a copy of his/her affidavit be provided to a counsel or other representative who also represents a party to the case, that request will not be honored.